JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 (see
 [The view from the left](http://strictlypositive.org/view.ps.gz) ) and ending the chain of sums in `⊥` on the right.
-This would still allow you to do generic programming, by having a list of tuples of strings plus descriptions act as the universe of codes (just like `tagDesc`), which gets interpreted as a description, which gets interpreted as a sequence of sums of the form that I just
+This would still allow you to perform generic programming by having a list of tuples of strings plus descriptions act as the universe of codes (just like `tagDesc`), which gets interpreted as a description, which gets interpreted as a sequence of sums of the form that I just